 Take a city tour by land or sea on San Diego’s Old Town Trolley Tour and the San Diego SEAL Tour: Complete with history provided by amiable, knowledgeable conductors and guides, both tours provide a narrative of the history and life in the city of San Diego.

-Your Old Town Trolley ticket includes 10 museums* – $20 value!
+Your Old Town Trolley Gold or Platinum Pass includes 10 museums* – $20 value!

 Get a ticket to sit in the Park for a San Diego Padres Game: The park in the park is a fantastic option for groups, families and pets.
 Here you’re able to spread out a blanket, pack a picnic and take in the magic of baseball.